allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ## Men's / Women's Events
 _Sunday Sep 14_

-In 2 weeks time, Andrew Larid (from the the City Bible Forum) will be coming to speak at our men's training on integrating faith and work.
+Andrew Larid (from the the City Bible Forum) will be coming to speak at our men's training on integrating faith and work.
 And our women's group will be having a crafternoon tea.
 Both events will be before church.

 ---